gaborbernat/bernat-tech/content/posts/type-hints/index.md

            return 1.0
 ```

-Note that to do this you also need to import `builtins`, and to avoid this causing issues at runtime, you can guard it
+Note that to do this, you also need to import `builtins`, and to avoid this causing issues at runtime, you can guard it
-with the `typing.TYPE_CHECKING` flag which is true only during the type linter evaluation, always false otherwise.
+with the `typing.TYPE_CHECKING` flag, which is true only during the type linter evaluation, always false otherwise.

-### 4. Contravariant argument
+### 4. Contra-variant argument

 Examine the following use case.
-You define an abstract base class that contains common operations.
+You define an abstract base class that contains everyday operations.
 Then you have
-specific classes which handle one type and one type only.
-You control the creation of the classes which ensures the
+specific classes that handle one type and one type only.
+You control the creation of the classes, which ensures the
 correct type is passed, and the base is abstract, so this seems an agreeable design:

 ```python